-On September 6, 2011, 57-year-old Jill Abramson rode the subway to her new job as the first woman in the top editorial post at the country’s most prestigious newspaper.
+On September 6, 2011, 57-year-old Jill Abramson began work as the first woman in the top editorial post at the country’s most prestigious newspaper.
 A New York City native and Harvard graduate, Abramson had worked at the Times since 1997, including three years as Washington bureau chief in the early 2000s.

-Jill Abramson’s appointment as Executive Editor represents a breakthrough for women but not for Jews.
-Of the last six editors to lead the paper, four, including Abramson, have been Jewish.
+Jill Abramson’s appointment as Executive Editor represented a breakthrough for women but not for Jews.
+Of the previous five editors to lead the paper, three had been Jewish.
 In Abramson’s case, her background was the secular Judaism of New York’s Ethical Culture Society.
 Her parents were both from upper-middle class Jewish families, but they did not belong to a synagogue, and she quipped that “the Times substituted for religion” in her childhood home.

 Although a Jewish family has owned The New York Times for over a century, until the early 1960s Jewish reporters and editors were encouraged to hide their ethnicity lest the paper be perceived as a “Jewish paper.”
 As the Daily Forward reported, “today, the Times is unabashed about the Jewishness of many of its most high-profile staffers and executives.”

 In 1994, Abramson and Jane Mayer co-authored Strange Justice: The Selling of Clarence Thomas, a thoroughly researched account of how much evidence against Thomas was concealed during his confirmation hearings.
-Her capacity for more personal writing is on displayed in The Puppy Diaries: Raising a Dog Named Scout, a 2011 book based on a popular column she wrote for the Times website.
+Her capacity for more personal writing was on display in The Puppy Diaries: Raising a Dog Named Scout, a 2011 book based on a popular column she wrote for the Times website.